Nevada food handler card and insurance requirements

 Linkedin

-Who needs a food handler license in Nevada?
+Who needs a Nevada food handlers card?

 • Employees who only handle food that is sealed and packaged for direct sale to the customer.